DataXujing/YOLO-V3-Tensorflow/README.md

 anchor_path = './data/yolo_anchors.txt'  # The path of the anchor txt file.
 class_name_path = './data/coco.names'  # The path of the class names.
 ### Training releated numbers
-batch_size = 2  # 需要调整为自己的类别数
+batch_size = 32  #6
-img_size = [416, 416]  # Images will be resized to `img_size` and fed to the network, size format: [width, height] total_epoches = 500  # 训练周期调整
+img_size = [416, 416]  # Images will be resized to `img_size` and fed to the network, size format: [width, height] letterbox_resize = True  # Whether to use the letterbox resize, i.e., keep the original aspect ratio in the resized image. total_epoches = 500
-train_evaluation_step = 50  # Evaluate on the training batch after some steps.
+train_evaluation_step = 100  # Evaluate on the training batch after some steps.
-val_evaluation_epoch = 1  # Evaluate on the whole validation dataset after some steps.
+val_evaluation_epoch = 50  # Evaluate on the whole validation dataset after some epochs.
 Set to None to evaluate every epoch. save_epoch = 10  # Save the model after some epochs. batch_norm_decay = 0.99  # decay in bn ops
 weight_decay = 5e-4  # l2 weight decay